emaphis/HtDP2e-solutions/Readme.md

 # Spoiler Alert!

 Here are my solutions for the exercises in "How to Design Programs 2nd Edition".
 HTDP is still the best method to learn basic programming for motivated people.
-It's also a great intoduction to
+It's also a great intoduction to functional programming and Lispy languages.

 The book: (https://htdp.org/)